catjobe/BIS15W2024_cberevoescu/all_labs_hw/hw9_ggplot_1/hw9.md

 #### Determining if the data is tidy:

-#### Since the variables have their own columns, each observation has its own row , and each value has its own cell. the data appears to be tidy.
+#### Since the variables have their own columns, each observation has its own row, and each value has its own cell, the data appears to be tidy.

 ```r